 All applications and payments should be made electronically via the Planning Portal.

-The Council will continue to investigate complaints about breaches of planning control, but will only visit the site where officers judge that it may be dangerous or very harmful.
+The Council will continue to investigate complaints about breaches of planning control, and will continue to visit sites from public vantage points, but may only visit inside the site where officers judge that it may be dangerous or very harmful.

 Appellants should note that the Planning Inspectorate has closed its offices and cancelled all appeal site visits until further notice.